farvardin/picoloop-manual/README.md

  ![](images/picoloop01.png)

-To exit this panel and start making music, validate with Ctrl.
+To exit this panel and start making music, validate with <kbd>Ctrl</kbd>.
 In the case it crashes, it might be because the soundcard configuration was not correct.
 Restart the binary and select another card setting.

 You will be presented to the **Picoloop** main window.